asyncapi/website/pages/docs/concepts/asyncapi-document/adding_messages.md

 weight: 140
 ---

-[Messages](../message.md) in AsyncAPI represent the data being transmitted between your systems.
+[Messages](../message.md) represent the data being transmitted between your systems.
 They always include a payload, which is the data the application is sending or receiving, and they may also include headers, which are used to provide additional context or information about the message exchange.

 ```mermaid
 graph TD;